Redistricting: Gerrymandering

 Gerrymandering, the practice of drawing district boundaries to achieve political advantage for legislators, involves the manipulation of district boundaries to leave out, or include, specific populations in a particular district to ensure a legislator's reelection or to advantage their party.

-In states where the legislature (or another body where a partisan majority is possible) is in charge of redistricting, the possibility of gerrymandering (the deliberate manipulation of political boundaries for electoral advantage, usually of incumbents or a specific political party) often makes the process very politically contentious, especially when the majorities of the two houses of the legislature, or the legislature and the governor, are from different parties.
+In states where the legislature, or another body where a partisan majority is possible, is in charge of redistricting, the possibility of gerrymandering (the deliberate manipulation of political boundaries for electoral advantage, usually of incumbents or a specific political party) often makes the process very politically contentious, especially when the majorities of the two houses of the legislature, or the legislature and the governor, are from different parties.

 Partisan domination of state legislatures and improved technology to design contiguous districts that pack opponents into as few districts as possible have led to district maps which are skewed towards one party.
 Consequently, many states including Florida, Georgia, Maryland, Michigan, North Carolina, Ohio, Pennsylvania, Texas and Wisconsin have succeeded in reducing or effectively eliminating competition for most House seats in those states.
 Some states, including New Jersey and New York, protect incumbents of both parties, reducing the number of competitive districts.

 The state and federal court systems are often involved in resolving disputes over congressional and legislative redistricting when gridlock prevents redistricting in a timely manner.
-In addition, those disadvantaged by a proposed redistricting plan may challenge it in state and federal courts.
-Justice Department approval (which is known as pre-clearance) was formerly required under Section 5 of the Voting Rights Act of 1965 in certain states that have had a history of racial barriers to voting.
-The Supreme Court's ruling on the Pennsylvania redistricting effectively allows elected officials to select their constituents by eliminating most of the grounds for constituents to challenge district lines.
+Those disadvantaged by a proposed redistricting plan may challenge it in state and federal courts.
+Justice Department approval, which is known as pre-clearance, was formerly required under Section 5 of the Voting Rights Act of 1965 in certain states that had a history of racial barriers to voting.
+The Supreme Court's ruling on the Pennsylvania redistricting effectively allows elected officials to select their constituents, by eliminating most of the grounds for constituents to challenge district lines.